The Ultimate Guide to Cremation 2023

 What happens to the cremation container or casket when the deceased is cremated?

-Most commonly, a cremation today is conducted using a simple reinforced cardboard container.
+Today, cremation is commonly conducted using a simple reinforced cardboard container.
 The container burns with the body.
-Sometimes wooden caskets are used, and these also can be burned during the cremation process.
-If a funeral service was conducted first using a steel casket, the deceased would need to be transferred into a combustible container for the cremation.
+Sometimes, wooden caskets are used, which can also be burned during the cremation process.
+If a funeral service were conducted first using a steel casket, the deceased would need to be transferred into a combustible container for the cremation.

 Can a body be cremated with personal items?